andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 The browser never sees AWS credentials.
 The Lambda's role does the signing.
 The user's identity is cryptographically bound to the connection.

-## The Complete Flow in 30 Seconds
+## The complete flow

+Let me quickly go over the full flow from start to finish:

 1. User logs in → gets Cognito JWT
 2. Frontend calls `POST /websocket/connect` with JWT